 The point is that those swimming pool rules are very similar to a code of conduct.
 The rules of the pool are really standards of behaviour that are expected of us.
 If we follow those rules then we can still enjoy our time at the pool.
 Everyone knows what the rules are and everyone is given the same chance to follow them which means our experience at the pool should be safe and enjoyable.
 For those who choose not to follow the rules, then there is some level of understanding there may be consequences.

 Every member of CILEx and every approved manager, practitioner and business we regulate must follow the CILEx Code of Conduct.
 Like the poster, it has nine simple principles which must be followed.
 These are:

-If you’d like to learn more about the CILEx Code of Conduct, please click here.
+Learn more about the CILEx Code of Conduct